kyoung90/Quiz-Database-With-JWT-Authentication/README.md

 ### Step 6: Example On How To Use This Project

-Inside the example folder, there is a python file.
+Inside the examples folder, there is a Python file.
 It's very easy to read and get a good idea on how to use get data from the server running.

 ## Contributing